 Visual Art in Paris: Observe, Experience, Create (LD/UD/Grad)

-Dr. Ed Akins (Southern Polytechnic)
+Prof. Ed Akins (Southern Polytechnic)

 This course provides an observational and experiential survey of contemporary art, with an emphasis on installation art.
 Students will visit an active artists atelier to learn from visual artists practicing within the city and investigate the relationship of the human form to artistic space creation.
 Atelier visits will support lecture topics, readings, and artistic exploration within an art studio/classroom setting.
 Documentation and analysis of installation art will prioritize themes, elements, and principles of artistic expression.
 Students will be asked to document their own work in different media and position it within the context of contemporary artistic practice, a chosen period of artistic expression, and/or historical contexts.
 The course concludes with student installation art proposals / presentations.